-Summary of Key Compensation Decisions and Outcomes for 2022
+Summary of Key Compensation Decisions and Outcomes for 2024

 The Board believes its NEO compensation approach and practices contribute to the Company's success in enhancing shareholder value and driving long-term growth and profitability.
-Previously, the Board utilized a Leadership Team Compensation plan, which provided a framework to guide compensation decisions.
-In 2022, the Board discontinued the use of the Leadership Team Compensation plan to better align decisions on an annual basis with performance and to provide greater flexibility for the Committee.
-The other key compensation decisions the Committee made for 2022 are summarized below and discussed in greater detail in the remainder of this CD&A.
+The key compensation decisions the Committee made for 2024 are summarized below and discussed in greater detail in the remainder of this CD&A.